 - Ultrasound.
 This may be used to check for cysts or tumours that may be pressing on the nerve.

-- Computed tomography (CT) scan.
+- Computerised tomography (CT) scan.
 This can be used to look for growths (masses) or other changes anywhere in the body.

 - Magnetic resonance imaging (MRI).
-MRI is particularly useful in visualising soft tissue lesions that may be compressing a nerve, such as a prolapsed disc (slipped disc) in the back.
-It can also examine the brain for the characteristic lesions of multiple sclerosis.
+MRI is particularly useful in visualising soft tissue lesions that may be compressing a nerve, such as a 'slipped' disc (prolapsed disc) in the back.
+It can also examine the brain for the characteristic lesions of MS.

 - Electromyography (EMG) and nerve conduction studies.
 These measure electrical activity in the muscles and nerves to look for the location of the damage along the affected nerve.